breezeight/nicola_blog/_guides/jira.markdown

 * PRO: don't clutter the backlog
 * CONS: the original time estimate of subtasks don't sum up in their parent issue (instead this happens with stories)
 * ISSUE: https://jira.atlassian.com/browse/GHS-9167
+* IDEA: we could use estimates only at the issue level and block it at the subtask level (Proj Settings - Issue Type - Subtask - Fields: remove time tracking)

 Use Epic and avoid subtasks (basically we exclude on level)